 Your application is where you integrate Weavy.
 The way your application is structured, and the technology used, will direct where and how Weavy should be integrated.

-The Weavy environment is the backend of Weavy and takes care of all the server side logic and data storage.
+An environment is a web application that handles Weavy backend/server logic and data storage.
 The environment exposes a Web API and handles realtime communication through websockets and event notification via webhooks.

 Weavy provides a number of apps with collaboration features that you can add to your application.
-The Weavy UI kits render these apps and acts as a bridge between your application and the Weavy environment.
+Some examples are chat, feeds, files etc.

 Your application probably has several different areas and sections where you want to add collaboration features.
-In Weavy we call them contexts.
-Since Weavy apps can be created dynamically, you can easily add them to both static sections and dynamically created entities in your application.
+In Weavy we call them contexts and identify them by a

 In order to integrate Weavy your application must have some sort of user system in place.
 Weavy will not provide a user system for you, instead we leverage the existing user system that you already have.